neotamoe/prime-solo-sql/README.md

 # SQL Queries
-This assignment was *optional* for students to complete in order to further SQL query skills.
+This assignment was designed for students to complete in order to further SQL query skills.
 I used Postico to write and test SQL queries to get the specified data from the database.
 My queries are noted in the *solution.sql* file.
 This assignment was done in week 3 of in classroom instruction at Prime (week 9 of 20 total weeks in the program).